ksewina/dotfiles/nvim/.config/nvim/README.md

 # Simple but Feature-Rich Neovim Setup
+# this is mostly AI generated based on my previous setups merged together.
+# todo: full review check if anything does not work as expected
 A clean, modern Neovim configuration using lazy.nvim that focuses on simplicity without sacrificing functionality.

 ## Features